Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 It took what was a dream for many and turned it into a reality.
 Suddenly, because I was able to be a partner, because I was able to monetize on my content, it turned that dream into being able to create a business.
 That was a large turning point for Twitch.

 The other thing that comes to mind is the idea of just having this immediate feedback loop that’s happening with your community.
 Being able to fire up the stream and say, “What are we going to play today?” and seeing 30 games fired off in the chat.
-“Okay, let’s vote on what game we play.”
+“OK, let’s vote on what game we play.”
 The ability to have this two-way dialogue between the streamer and the community and the audience, and being able to incorporate that into the content itself, this was fairly new to the medium overall.

 While you might see it in other areas now, there’s no doubt that one of the places that has excelled and continued to build the right tools for creators to be able to amplify these things is Twitch.
 That has certainly evolved a lot over time.